 STRIDE’s swim program has been popular since 2001.
-Offered in 10-week sessions, three times per year, the program is hosted at the Greenbush Area YMCA pool in East Greenbush, NY.
-Youth participants are taught by trained and caring volunteers.
+Offered in 10-week sessions, three times per year, participants are taught by trained and caring volunteers.
 Lessons cater to the skill level of each child’s needs, and every participant receives a report card at the end of each session.

 Focus is on sensory transition, basic instruction, and water safety.